Eddie Doherty

 Edward Doherty (October 30, 1890 – May 4, 1975) was an American newspaper reporter, author and Oscar-nominated screenwriter.
-Twice-widowed, he married once more to Catherine de Hueck Doherty, founder of the Madonna House Apostolate, and later ordained a priest in the Melkite Greek Catholic Church.
+Twice-widowed, he married once more to Catherine de Hueck Doherty, founder of the Madonna House Apostolate, and later was ordained a priest in the Melkite Greek Catholic Church.

 Life and career

-The eldest of ten children, Eddie Doherty was born in Chicago in 1890 to Police Lieutenant Edward Doherty and Ellen (Rodgers) Doherty.
+The eldest of ten children, Eddie Doherty was born in Chicago in 1890 to police Lieutenant Edward Doherty and Ellen (Rodgers) Doherty.
 At the age of 13 he went to try his vocation with a Servite monastery in Wisconsin, but left the seminary two years later.
-Returning ot Chcago, he went to work at the City Press.
+Returning to Chicago, he went to work at the City Press.

 Starting as a newspaper copy boy, Doherty worked at various other Chicago newspapers, including the Examiner, the Record-Herald, the Tribune, the Herald, and the American.
 It was at the American that he began writing columns.
 He married his childhood sweetheart, Marie Ryan, on December 15, 1914.
 His wife died in the 1918 flu epidemic, leaving him with a baby son.
 Doherty left the Church in his sorrow.
 The following summer he married his second wife, a journalist named Mildred Frisbee.

 Back at the Tribune, he helped establish the Joseph Medill School of Journalism.
-After a short time at the Tampico, Mexico, Tribune, Doherty, his wife and two children moved to California where he started working for the Chicago Tribunes Hollywood bureau.
-He covered such sensational scandals as the Wally Reid case and the Fatty Arbuckle trial.
+After a short time at a newspaper in Tampico, Mexico, Doherty, his wife and two children moved to California where he started working for the Chicago Tribunes Hollywood bureau.
+He covered such sensational scandals as the Wallace Reid case and the Fatty Arbuckle trial.
 He also covered Prohibition, gangland killings, Daddy Browning and Peaches, and the Lindbergh flight to Paris.

 Wary of desk jobs, he once said: “Never be a rewrite man, because it's a killing job.
 Never be a press agent.
 There's nothing on earth lower than a press agent — unless maybe it's a copyreader.”

 To illustrate the point to his son, he recalled what had happened to him when he covered the Pancho Villa insurrection in Mexico for the Chicago Tribune: “I sent back a singing line about a forgotten, flea-bitten little Mexican town, and I described it this way: ‘Half a dozen ‘dobe huts and half a hundred hounds.’
 And what do you suppose the copyreader changed it to?
 ‘Six adobe houses and 50 dogs!’”